+'Trop tard, mon ami; mon cæur cuisinier est 'braise.'
+The Dipper.
 If a number of dippers could be started from the head of the water shed any given of area, tracing the brooks and streams from source to mouth, they would register a perfect chart of the waterways of the district.
 For it is a characteristic that, however sinuously the stream may wind and double on itself, these the dipper closely follows, never skirting the land to make short flights.
 Even if one be fishing or boating on the stream, the bird only rises higher, but allows no obstacle to bar its course.
 The dipper is perhaps the most essentially water bird we have-even more so than the so called water fowl.
 It seems so completely a part and parcel of the stream it inhabits that one might almost suggest its origin from the streams themselves-from the bubbles or the spray.
 More frequently than not the nest is placed immediately beneath a waterfall and the young birds get their first peep of the world without through a spray shower of water crystals.
-Their green mossy home conforms marvelously to the dripping rock against which it is placed-so much so that only a trained eye can detect it.
+Their green mossy home conforms marvelously to the dripping rock against which it is placed so much so that only a trained eye can detect it.
 The dipper is an early breeder, in some years commencing its nest in January and having its five foam white eggs by the end of the following month.
-There has been an onzel's nest by the White Water rocks time out willow wren's call comes up from the woods, we make a pilgrimage to visit it.
-So soon as we are near enough to hear the rush of water over the falls. so soon do we catch the wonderously joyous strains of the brook birds.
-It seems that the more white water is fallyer, but yer pumped me and yer got when from the bird's bill we have seen that it was singing, the song has been completely drowned by the rush of the water.
+There has been an onzel's nest by the White Water rocks time out of mind.
+Every spring, when the first willow wren's call comes up from the woods, we make a pilgrimage to visit it.
+So soon as we are near enough to hear the rush of water over the falls, so soon do we eatch the wonderously joyous strains of the brook birds.
+It seems that the more white water is falling the louder they sing; and often when from the bird's bill we have seen that it was singing, the song has been completely drowned by the rush of the water.
 But the nest!
 It has been against the dripping linchened rock since first we could reach up to it.
-It friend who was an officer in that army. | youd the Kansas line.
-When we rode | is one of the marvels of bird architecture-so fresh, so crisp, so cunningly woven and yet so much in keeping with the spirit of the bird.
+It is one of the marvels of bird architecture-so fresh, so erisp, so cunningly woven and yet so much in keeping with the spirit of the bird.
 It is quite a foot in diameter, round and bossy in outline, with a neat hole in the side and wholly composed of the freshest green moss.
-Standing by, one is soon er times she went, she did.
-Jack and drenched through by the falling spray, which makes a miniature rainbow against the sun.
+Standing by, one is soon drenched through by the falling spray, which makes a miniature rainbow against the sun.
 It is here that the young dippers first begin life, and a fairy spot it is.
-They soon learn to love the white foam and the torrent to a hoss thief oughten to monkey and a few days after they leave the nest may be seen wading among the shallows, or occasionally disappearing in the deeps.
-From these they emerge, the golden water-trickling from their backs, but seldom without some soft bodied thing from among the pebbles.
+They soon learn to love the white foam and the torrent and a few days after they leave the nest may be seen wading among the shallows, or occasionally disappearing in the deeps.
+From these they emerge, the golden water trickling from their backs, but seldom without some soft bodied thing from among the pebbles.

--Sylvan Folk.
 Sometimes You Can't Always Tell.